backslashag/spellchecker-tools/README.md

 ## About
 This Repository contains a few modified swiss german tools for hunspell based translations tool.
 Use it on your risk!
 If you want to make any additions, feel free to create a pull request.
 Please note, that the extension for open office, libre office and thunderbird is neither developed not maintained by backlash.
-This means, changes in this repository will ot have any influence on the original projects.
+This means, changes in this repository will not have any influence on the original projects.
 ## Files & Structure

 ### de-ch
-This directory contains the extension which in general can be download in scope of libre office extension.
+This directory contains the extension which in general can be downloaded in scope of libre office extension.
 We will enhance especially the dictionary file located under:
 /de_CH_frami/de_CH_frami.dic

 ### additional